cwestend/BClumpy_iNNterpol/README.md

 datos_clumpy_parm_x.npz - Small datafile with the values for the x-axis in frequency and wavelenght (as they are not evenly spaced for CAT3D-WIND data)
 ```

+## Usage

+Just run it in the directory with the above files